Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 hideFromHashnodeCommunity: false
 ---

+> **Note:** Chrome has an [experimental implementation of the Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API), which provides native primitives for navigation handling.
+> If supported across all major browsers, this API could significantly simplify many of the patterns discussed in this article.

 The navigation in complex web applications quickly goes beyond forward and back navigation.
 We recently rebuilt the navigation on a large project.
 Though our project uses Angular, the underlying navigation concept is versatile and can be applied to any framework.